Search the site:

 While owned channels, like your social media profile or your career page, maybe your primary source of communication, you should also explore the benefits of paid and earned media.

 On the one hand, displaying ads on industry websites or adding listings on appropriate job boards can help you reach a larger audience with your message.
-And on the other hand, investing in quality content can increase the chances of users sharing your articles with those in their own private networks.

 6. Make Your Employees Brand Ambassadors